P2P Server Reference Documentation

 The P2P Server depends on several components:

-The use of the public go-p2p package enables external developers to:
+The use of the go-p2p-message-bus package enables external developers to:

-- Create custom P2P node implementations that are compatible with Teranode
+- Create custom P2P client implementations that are compatible with Teranode

-- Build applications that can directly integrate with Teranode's P2P network
+- Build applications that can directly integrate with Teranode's P2P messaging system

 - Extend P2P functionality while maintaining compatibility with the standard interface